-Measurement Description Measurement Unit Interpretation Maximum time: query Indicates the time taken for executing a query on this tablespace in this instance.
-Secs Ideally, the value of this measure should be low.
+Measurement Description Measurement Unit Interpretation for executing a query on this tablespace in this instance. should be low.
 An unusually high value for this measure could indicate that one/more queries are taking too long to execute on the undo tablespace.
 Use the detailed diagnosis of this measure to identify the the SQL IDs of teh top queries to the undo tablespace in terms of duration of execution.
 Inefficient queries can thus be isolated.
 Fine-tuning these queries will enable the optimal usage of the undo tablespace.
 Query processing will also be delayed if the undo tablespace is improperly sized.
 If the undo tablespace has insufficient space, many transactions to the tablespace may terminate before completion, and many more transactions may even hang; this will result in a long line of long-running queries.
 Also, since Oracle automatically tunes the undo retention period based on undo tablespace size and system activity, if the undo tablespace runs out of space, it will grossly affect the auto retention capability of Oracle, once again causing query failures.
-When available space for new transactions becomes short, the database begins to overwrite expired
+When available space for new transactions becomes short, the database begins to overwrite